Controllable growth of continuous monolayer MoS2 by balancing the moles of gaseous precursors via argon flow

-Large-area, uniform, and high quality continuous monolayer MoS2 was successfully grown on the SiO2/Si substrate, demonstrated using diverse analytical testing techniques.
-To achieve reproducible success, we discuss the influence of carrier gas flow on MoS2 growth in detail.
-Based on the results of the discussion, we present the possible deposition mechanism and the growth process of continuous monolayer MoS2.
-Back-gated field effect transistors (FETs) based on an in-situ, as-grown monolayer MoS2 film showed a carrier mobility of ~9.8 cm2V-1s-1 and an Ion/Ioff of ~3.1 × 106.
+Large-area, uniform, and high quality continuous monolayer MoS2 was successfully grown on a SiO2/Si substrate, demonstrated using diverse analytical testing techniques.
+To achieve reproducible results, we discuss the influence of carrier gas flow on MoS2 growth in detail.
+Based on the results of the discussion, we present a possible deposition mechanism and growth process of continuous monolayer MoS2.
+Back-gated field effect transistors (FETs) based on an in situ, as-grown monolayer MoS2 film showed a carrier mobility of ∼9.8 cm2 V−1 s−1 and an Ion/Ioff of ∼3.1 × 106.
 These values offer insight into the potential applications of monolayer MoS2 in microelectronics and photoelectronics.
-Our results reveal that the controllable preparation of high quality continuous monolayer MoS2, or other ultrathin 2D materials, can be achieved via optimisation and adjustment of the carrier gas flow.
+Our results reveal that the controllable preparation of high quality continuous monolayer MoS2, or other ultrathin 2D materials, can be achieved via optimisation and adjustment of carrier gas flow.